The qualitative research field introduces moderators to a myriad of topics – which is what I love most about this job.

 Moderating on intimate topics is a privilege – participants open up to us about sometimes upsetting experiences and distressing thoughts.
 A considered approach to this research can yield rich insights for clients who get to know their consumers in a profound way, as well as for respondents who build connection with people who share common interests.

-Do you have other ideas on how to inspire intimate insights?
+Do you have other ideas on how to inspire intimate insights with personal topics in market research?
 Does your team need help understanding consumers in especially personal space?
 If so, I hope you’ll be in touch.